 Result and discussion

 In plant breeding, screening and interaction between genotypes and environments are two major steps for the development of crop varieties (Sabri et al., 2020).
-Phenotypic expression of a genotype is regulated by both genotype and environmental effects and accordingly its superiority in judged for yield and other traits.
+Phenotypic expression of a genotype is regulated by both genotype and environmental effects and accordingly its superiority is judged for yield and other traits.
 A change in relative performance of a character of two or more accessions assessed in two or more environment is known as genotype x environment interaction (GEI).
 The relative ranking in expression of a character among genotypes may be due to their genetic behavior or due to effect of environment or a combination of the two together.
-Now, stability analysis is considered a valuable tool for develop varieties of a crop in a specific geographic region like the regions where frequent drought conditions are observed (Alizadeh et al., 2017; Yehia et al., 2024).
+Now, stability analysis is considered a valuable tool for developing varieties of a crop in a specific geographic region like the regions where frequent drought conditions are observed (Alizadeh et al., 2017; Yehia et al., 2024).
 The stability analysis of genotypes over environments is very important to the plant breeder for identifying stable genotypes which is performing well under different environmental conditions.
 Many lines of different crops do not show consistency in performance when grown over environments due to the presence of genotype x environment interactions.
 Phenotypic expression of a genotypes depends on environmental changes and genetic effect and not same for all genotypes (Selvi et al., 2015).
 The investigation of genotype x environment interactions among genotypes under different conditions is important not only from genetically and evolutionary point of view but is also related to agricultural production problem in general and to plant breeding, in particular (Breese, 1969).

 In the present experiment, stability parameters such as mean (x), regression coefficient (bi) and deviation from regression (S2di), as suggested by Eberhart and Russell (1966) were calculated to explain and discuss the stability of different genotypes for various characters under consideration.